jamalawd/sidekiq_queue_manager/README.md

 **Created and maintained by [Jamal Awad](https://github.com/jamalawd)**
 *Ruby enthusiast, tech lead, & architect passionate about open-source development*

-*Transform your Sidekiq monitoring experience with professional-grade queue management.*
+*Transform your Sidekiq experience with comprehensive job management - queues, scheduled jobs, retries, and dead jobs in one professional interface.*